 We’ve recently moved to a coastal town.
 Being surrounded by beautiful beaches gave me a fun idea for beach-inspired seashell hot chocolate bombs.
 Aren’t they adorable!
 They would be fantastic for a Winter Wedding, bridal showers, birthdays and of course Holidays.
 They make for the cutest gifts and I can’t wait to make some more soon.

 Ingredients And Tools You Need

 - Bench Scrapper

 - Hot Cocoa Mix

 - Sprinkles, Edible Metallic Paint etc. (optional)

-To make hot chocolate bombs you can use real chocolate or not so real -candy melts.
-However candy melts lack the real chocolate flavor and they will not melt as nicely in the steaming hot milk.
-If using candy melts be sure to use a silicone mold.
-And if you’d like to try this with chocolate chips I’ll save you a headache, it won’t work the same.
+To make hot chocolate bombs, you can use real chocolate or not-so-real compound chocolate known as candy melts.
+However, candy melts lack the natural chocolate flavor, and they will not melt as nicely in steaming hot milk.
+If using candy melts, be sure to use a silicone mold.
+And if you’d like to try this with chocolate chips, I’ll save you a headache; it won’t work the same.